 Nevertheless, the U.S. Court for the Northern District of California declared in October 2005 that California's delivery system for prison medical care was "broken beyond repair" and still not meeting constitutional standards.
 Thus, the federal court imposed a receivership to raise the delivery of medical care to constitutional standards.
-In essence, the court ordered the receiver to manage the state's delivery of medical care and restructure day-to-day operations to develop and sustain a system that provides constitutionally adequate medical care to inmates.
+In essence, the court ordered the receiver to manage the state's delivery of medical care and restructure the day-to-day operations to develop and sustain a system that provides constitutionally adequate medical care to inmates.
 The court stated that it would remove the receiver and return control to the state once the system is stable and provides for constitutionally adequate medical care.

 To evaluate and monitor the progress of medical care delivery to inmates, the receiver requested that the OIG establish an objective, clinically appropriate, and metric-oriented medical inspection program.
 To that end, the Inspector General agreed to inspect each state prison on a cycle basis.
-In June 2010, we completed the fieldwork for our first cycle of medical inspections of the state's 33 prisons.
-This report presents the results of the second medical inspection conducted at this institution.
-The appendix to this report provides summary comparative data for the first and second cycle inspections conducted at this institution.
+In June 2010, we completed the fieldwork for our first cycle of medical inspections of the state's 33 prisons and in December 2011, we completed the fieldwork for our second cycle of the medical inspection reviews.
+This report presents the results of the third medical inspection conducted at this institution.
+The appendix to this report provides summary comparative data for the first, second, and third cycle inspections conducted at this institution.
 We are committed to helping each institution achieve a higher level of medical care, but it is up to the federal court to determine the percentage score necessary for an institution to meet constitutional standards.